An electroweak basis for neutrinoless double $\beta$ decay: Below the electroweak and mass scales

 \section{Below the electroweak and $\Delta L=2$ mass scales}

 Below both the electroweak scale and the mass scale ($\Lambda$) of the new $\Delta L=2$ physics, the physics of the lepton number violating processes is described by a series of $\Delta L=2$ violating higher dimension operators.
-The leading operators that contribute at short-distances to a neutrinoless double $\beta$ decay signal involve 4 quarks and 2 charged leptons and are dimension-9. \footnote{We do not consider here $\Delta L=2$ operators involving field strength tensors, covariant derivatives, or those that involve an electron and a neutrino in the final state, instead of two electrons.
+The leading operators that contribute at short-distances to a neutrinoless double $\beta$ decay signal involve 4 quarks and 2 charged leptons and are dimension-9. \footnote{We do not consider here $\Delta L=2$ operators involving field strength tensors, covariant derivatives, those that are anti-symmetric in the lepton flavor indices, or those that involve an electron and a neutrino in the final state, instead of two electrons.
 See Ref. \cite{Babu:2001ex} for a more general set of possibilities. } At these low energies such operators must be explicitly $SU(3)_c \times U(1)_{\rm em}$ invariant.
 To leading order in $1/\Lambda$, we find that a minimal basis of such $\Delta L=2$, $B$ conserving operators is given by

 where the sum is over the set of scalar 4-quark operators $\{{\cal O}_{s,i}\}$ and set of vector 4-quark operators $\{{\cal O}^{\mu}_{v,i}\}$.

 The following basis of quark operators is convenient in order to classify the hadronic realization of these 4-quark operators using their transformation properties under chiral $SU(2)_L \times SU(2)_R$.
 Dropping the subscripts $s$ and $v$, we find the following 8 scalar operators